Sdcrouse/basic-nested-forms/README.md

 # Basic Nested Forms

+## Summary

+This lab discusses basic nested forms.
+The rest of the summary.
+Lorem ipsum dolor sit amet.

 ## Objectives

 1. Construct a nested `params` hash with data about the primary object and a